gyob1908/Independent-Project/README.md

+# Independent Project

-# # Independent Project for the Programming for Social Science module
+Independent Project for the Programming for Social Science module